juliajamileg/huskyci-site/README.md

   <a href="https://www.blackhat.com/eu-19/arsenal/schedule/#huskyci-performing-security-tests-inside-your-ci-17792"><img src="https://img.shields.io/badge/Black%20Hat%20Arsenal-Europe%202019-black"/></a>
 </p>

-This is the huskyCI product site and is inspired by [Docusaurus](https://docusaurus.io/en/).
-Please check [this repository](https://github.com/globocom/huskyCI) to check the huskyCI project.
+This is the Husky CI product site and is inspired by [Docusaurus](https://docusaurus.io/).
+Please check [this repository](https://github.com/globocom/huskyCI) to check the Husky CI project.

 ## Requirements